Frequently Asked Questions

 How can I be sure my pecans are fresh from the trees?

 Our “Premium Grade” pecans are always part of our most recent harvest.
 If you want pecans as “fresh from the trees” as possible, we suggest ordering in November or December.
 However, pecans have a great shelf life if they’re sealed properly and kept in cold storage.
 We keep our pecans fresh in cold storage throughout the year.

 How long will my pecans stay fresh?

-Pecans are rich in oil and therefore perishable.
-If you’re not going to eat them immediately, it’s best to store them in a sealed container in the freezer.
+Pecans are rich in healthy pecan oil and therefore perishable.
+This also applies to our Pecan Delicacies, which contain pecans as a major ingredient.
+If you’re not going to eat your pecans immediately, it’s best to store them in a sealed container in the freezer.
 Be sure to use airtight containers.
 It’s fine to thaw and refreeze pecans, as long as you don’t let too much moisture get to the pecans as they’re thawing.
+Remember that heat, light, and humidity (and time, of course) can speed up the aging process.
 The table below shows some general guidelines.

 fridge (40 degrees)

 Whichever one you like the flavor of the best!
 Some varieties have a higher oil content, but that doesn’t drastically effect your baking.

 How many cups are in a pound of pecans?